The Covid-19 pandemic has meant many more employees are at home working, either full or part time.

-Please see below considerations for employers when employees are at home working.
+Please see the below considerations for employers.

 - Health & Safety of Employees Whilst at Home

 The employer still has a duty of care to the employee.
 Considerations should be given to asking employees to take a risk assessment regarding their home work station.
 Employers should also review their insurance cover for employees working at home.

 - Monitoring Employees’ Output